Eyad-A/Trail-Finder/README.md

 ## Version 0.7.3
  - Made UI imporvements and bug fixes to the index and the show page
  - Removed 'description' from trails and replaced it with 'location'

+## Version 1.0.0
+ - Added mongolab and launched on heroku
+ - More UI imporvements added